How to Improve Your Pitch Deck Score: A Data-Driven Guide

 The most underused advantage founders have is iteration.
 The first version of your deck is never the best.
 Founders who upload, review their scores, make changes, and re-upload typically see their NuScore improve by 1.5-2.5 points across 2-3 iterations.

-This is exactly why NUVC offers unlimited iterations on the same deck.
-Each upload gives you fresh scoring across all 5 investment lenses — so you can see exactly which changes moved the needle and which didn't.
+NUVC is an AI intelligence platform for private markets.
+It offers unlimited iterations on the same deck — each upload gives you fresh scoring across all 5 investment lenses so you can see exactly which changes moved the needle and which didn't.

 Pick the one fix from this list that's most relevant to your deck and implement it.
 Then re-upload and see the impact.
 Focused improvements — one change at a time — are more effective than trying to rewrite your entire deck at once.

-Upload your deck at nuvc.ai to see your current scores across all 5 investment lenses.
+Upload your deck at nuvc.ai for founders to see your current scores across all 5 investment lenses.
 It's free to start, and you can iterate as many times as you need.

 See how your deck scores across all 5 lenses